briandconnelly/nicheconstruct/paper/05_discussion.md

 We have previously shown that a combination of non-social adaptation and population structure can favor the evolution of cooperation (@HANKSHAW).
 However, this "Hankshaw effect" was transient; without continual opportunities for adaptation (e.g., a changing environment), defectors eventually dominate.
 Here, we explore one source for such continual opportunities: negative niche construction.
-Specifically, the process of adaptation creates opportunities for further adaptation through niche constructive feedback.
+Specifically, the process of adaptation creates opportunities for further adaptation through selective feedback.
-In our model, the active role of the organism is paramount; not only does cooperative behavior make hitchhiking more likely given adaptive opportunities, but these adaptive opportunities themselves are continually generated through the effects organisms have on their environment.
+In our model, the active role of the organism is paramount; not only does cooperative behavior make hitchhiking more likely, given adaptive opportunities, but these adaptive opportunities themselves are continually generated through the effects organisms have on their environment.